coreyholt/sPRuce/README.md

  - p <prefix>: Prefix for output files
 ```
 ### tree_size
 tree_size might take a little trial and error.
-These size classifications are relative to size of the reference taxa so even "basic" can produce a tree with hundreds of lineages.
+These size classifications are relative to size of the reference taxa so even "basic" can produce a tree with hundreds of lineages. **I'd recommend starting with basic.**
  - "basic" will include one representive sequence for each family in the same subdivision as the query sequence
- - "top50" uses the top 50 blast hits however there is a qcovhsp cutoff so there may be anywhere from 0-50 (see Example 2)
+ - "top50" uses the top 50 blast hits... however there is a qcovhsp cutoff so there may be anywhere from 0-50 (see Example 2)
  - "decent" will include one representive sequence from each genus in the same subdivision as the query sequence
  - "large" will include one representive sequence from each genus in the same subdivision as the query sequence
  - "all" will include all sequences in the same subdivision as the query sequence.